Analysis: Trump’s vote diatribe both shocking, unsurprising

 “No Republican should be okay with the President’s statements just now.
 Unacceptable.
 Period,” he tweeted.

-But there was notable silence from many in the president’s party after his latest address, including from Senate Majority Leader Mitch McConnell.
+But there was notable silence from many in the president’s party after his latest address.

+Senate Majority Leader Mitch McConnell waited until Friday morning to tweet that “Every legal vote should be counted.
+All sides must get to observe the process.”

 Whether that dynamic will continue if fuller election results deliver the presidency to Biden is another key unanswered question.